techniklman/beautiful-jekyll/_posts/2018-06-04-Sign-git-commits-with-SourceTree-.md

 As above, you can issue this command local to a repo or globally by adding the `--global` flag.

-The corresponding config file will be edited to add the key (say, <keyID> = 25FA525E)
+The corresponding config file will be edited to add the key (say, &lt;keyID&gt; = 25FA525E)

 ```
 [user]